angry-tony/A-collection-of-OSS-tools/README.md

 * [php-weathermap-graphite](https://github.com/alexforrow/php-weathermap-graphite) - Allows Network Weathermap to source data from Graphite
 * [PNP4Nagios](http://docs.pnp4nagios.org/) - Nagios visualization tool
 * [ScreenCloud](https://screencloud.net/) - Take a screenshot and either upload it to their site to share, or save it locally
+* [ServerStatus](https://github.com/BotoX/ServerStatus) - Display and monitor your servers statistics in a beatiful way
 * [Seyren](https://github.com/scobal/seyren) - Alerting dashboard for Graphite
 * [Skitch](https://evernote.com/skitch/) - Feature-rich screenshot editing, sharing, and annotation tool -- closed source
+* [Stashboard](http://www.stashboard.org/) - Status dashboard for APIs and software services
 * [Staytus](https://github.com/adamcooke/staytus) - Complete solution for publishing the latest info about issues with your web applications, networks or services
 * [TermRecord](https://github.com/theonewolf/TermRecord) - Record and playback terminal sessions
 * [Thruk](http://www.thruk.org/) - Web interface for Nagios, Icinga, Shinken and Naemon, can create SLA reports, has a mobile client